 Before you go

-Notify your card issuer about your travel plans, such as when and where you're traveling - whether domestic or international, as well as the cards you’re taking with you.
+Some credit card issuers may ask you to notify them about your travel plans, such as when and where you're traveling - whether domestic or international, as well as the cards you’re taking with you.
 This can prevent your credit card company from viewing your charges as suspicious and declining them because they’re made in another country.
-If you bank with Wells Fargo, sign on and add your travel plan online or from your mobile device.
+Wells Fargo no longer requests advance notice of travel plans.
+Sign on to online banking to confirm your contact information is up to date so we can contact you if we detect unusual activity.
 Learn more about foreign exchange and phone numbers that will work internationally if your credit card is lost or stolen.

 Know the currency

 Improve your chances of being able to pay with credit cards by finding out which credit card brands are more popular in your destination country.
 Also be aware that other places may have additional criteria around credit card acceptance.
-In Europe, for instance, some merchants and machines may only accept “smart cards” encrypted with a chip or personal identification number (PIN).
-This could limit the ATMs you can use, so it may be wise to carry a small amount of cash on you.
+In Europe, for instance, some merchants and machines may only accept cards with a chip and personal identification number (PIN).
+While this is increasingly unusual, it may be wise to carry a small amount of cash on you.
 Also look into the currency exchange rate so you know what you’re paying in U.S. dollars.

 Travel confidently